 The instrument recently underwent a five-year major restoration/renovation.
-The new console and renovations were planned by Scott Fredericks with assistance from Karen Buckwalter.
+The new console and renovations were planned by Minister of Music Scott Fredericks with assistance from then Assistant Minister of Music Karen Buckwalter.
 The organ console was replaced in March of 2014.
 The renovation was completed in October of 2016.

-The organ currently has 14,581 pipes and 245 ranks with an additional 22 digital stops.
+The organ currently has 14,470 pipes and 238 ranks, with an additional 22 digital stops plus MIDI.
 Wind for this massive instrument is supplied by four blowers which have a total of 37 horse power.
 The main blower is located in the basement.
 The remaining three are located in the bell tower above the Echo chamber, supplying pressures varying from 7” to 20.”

-Our organ is used in our worship services and is featured in a number of concerts.
-During the past 80 years, our organ has been heard in concert on numerous occasions and has been played by many of the world’s finest organists.
-It has presented with orchestras, brass ensembles, choirs, and military bands.
+Our organ is used in our worship services and over the past 80 years has been heard in concert and played by many of the world’s finest organists.
+It has been featured with choirs, orchestras, brass ensembles and military bands.
 A detailed organ brochure is available from the church and also on our website.
 Our Minister of Music frequently offers tours of the organ and pipe chambers to church groups, musical groups, retirement homes, home school classes, Scouts, and church members.
 Annual Christmas Organ Concerts are presented.
-Check our website www.stmattlutheran.org for details and future concerts.
+Check our Concert Series for details and future concerts.